eruedasanchez/challenges-backend-ch/challenge-04/README.md

 1. `home.handlebars` view contains all the products added so far.

-2. `realTimeProducts.handlebars` view resides at the `realtimeproducts` endpoint in the views router and contains the same list of products, except that it works with **websockets**.
+2. `realTimeProducts.handlebars` view resides at the `/realtimeproducts` endpoint in the views router and contains the same list of products, except that it works with **websockets**.
 When working with websockets, each time a product is added or removed, the list on that view is automatically updated.

 ## Quick Start